 The two are intimately related.
 It’s like having a cramp in deep water.
 The suffering is the contraction, which causes you to flail about looking for support and solutions.
 If you don’t find those solutions, you’re sure you will drown.
-So you flail and flail.
-Which hastens the drowning.
-Etc.
+So you flail and flail, which increases your sense of separation, and hastens the drowning.

 So I gravitated towards friends and partners who were self-contained, who didn’t ask for much.
-And it worked, for a while.
+And this is how it went, for a long while.

 Did I mention this essay is a love letter?